Understand more about what they are going through.

 Many of the behaviors associated with adolescence — moodiness, anger, social withdrawal — may actually be signs of depression.

-The teen may not reach out for help themselves, so it is important to know how to approach them or their parents.
+The teen may not reach out for help themselves, so if you are worried about a teen in your life, it is important to know how to approach them or their parents.

 What your teen may be experiencing

 - Depressed, irritable, sad, or empty mood for at least two weeks

 - Decreased interest or enjoyment in once-favorite activities and people

 - Changes in appetite, eating too much or too little, significant weight gain or loss

 - Sleeping too much or too little